 It's possible that some scribe decided to record the population of Israel by clan in his day, juxtaposing his numbers over the ones in Numbers 1.
 Perhaps sometime later the same person or someone else did this in Numbers 26.
+Or decided to "correct" the lower values.
 This was later misinterpreted by someone else who deleted the original numbers.
 Exodus 12:37 is an easily possible gloss, in the numbers, if not in its entirety - it appears randomly being so specific, but would be of interest to later readers in such a spot, and is completely rounded.

 In David's day, the number of men of military age were ~1 million (1 Sam; 1 Chron).
 But this was after he'd taken large territories, which would have added to him many people.
 It took centuries to double in those days.
 One can speculate that the poor conditions of oppression after the Exodus until around Saul's days made the population grow very slow (in the Numbers 26 census the Israelites are actually fewer than when they leave Egypt in Numbers 1, supporting this; slightly more with the plague that killed 24,000 earlier).
 But archaeology has found that this is an unsustainable number.
 The Israelite settlements uncovered from the period of the Judges supported around 400 people each, and there have been 300 found all over the biblical area described in the Bible (supporting an Exodus, Conquest, and non-Canaanite origin for Israel and such (against Finkelstein)).
 Perhaps there are more to be found, but this means the population around 1200 BC was hardly more than 200,000-300,000.
 This number makes it possible for David, 200 years later with his many non-Israelite territories he conquered, to bring it to around 1 million for a total population of 2-3 million.